alexMcosta/narkwhal/README.md

 The region flag lets you specify the region to use in that standard format like `us-west-1`.
 The default is `us-east-1`.

 #### -time
-The time flag uses Cloudwatch to check if there was any activity from the EBS volumes since the time specified.
-It does this by checking the `Read Ops` metric.
+The time flag uses Cloudwatch to check if there was any activity from the EBS volumes since the time specified and it does this by checking the `Read Ops` metric.
+Time does not check for the last time the volume was attached but rather the last time the volume showed any kind of read activity.
+That being said, the volume could have been attached to an EC2 instance that was then stopped for a month.
+If that EC2 instance was then terminated, without being activated again, the volume would be up for deletion if a time flag of `48h` was passed since it would then be available and also show no signs of activity for longer then 48 hours.

-The time is based off of the Go function time.Duration.
+The input is based off of the Go function `time.Duration()`.

 ### Feature Roadmap